 After learning of the possible existence of meteoritic iron found on the Bondoc Peninsula on the island of Luzon in the Philippines, Harvey Nininger enlisted the help of a friend who lived in Manilla, John Lednicky, to assist in the recovery of the main mass from its remote jungle location.
 After three and a half years of extraordinary effort, the single 888.6 kg mass of Bondoc and several smaller fragments were finally delivered to the American Meteorite Museum in Sedona.
-The extraordinary story of the Bondoc meteorite recovery is shared on the website of Jason Utas, which also includes historical and rare photos of the meteorite.
+The extraordinary story of the Bondoc meteorite recovery is shared on the website of Jason Utas, which also includes historical and rare photos of the meteorite (see also below for another account of the recovery, courtesy of the Beyer Archive, University of Philippines).

 Contained within the stony-iron mass comprising ~11 area% are baseball-sized spheres of iron which contain silicate inclusions on a still smaller scale.
 A large, metal-free, lenticular, nodule was found, consisting mostly of green pyroxene with minor amounts of plagioclase and fine opaques (Garvie et al., 2010).
 The major-element compositions of the components in this nodule are mostly comparable to those of known diogenites, and the nodule has experienced high degrees of metamorphism attested by the coarse grain sizes, 120° triple junctions, and compositional equilibration.
 The investigating team proposed that this pyroxenite nodule is a fragment from the deep, primitive crust of a differentiated parent body.